 Just as every industry has its own language and terminology, each role within your organization has its own jargon as well.

 That may not seem like a big deal until you realize that there are action steps connected to specific words.

-A common language around selling would stop this argument from ever happening in the first place.
-If both Sales and Marketing used the term “qualified prospect”, and understood what that meant, they could have productive business conversations.
+A common language around the sales process would prevent this miscommunication.
+If both Sales and Marketing used the term “qualified prospect” and understood what that meant, they could have more productive business conversations.